 Recent studies have found reflexology to be beneficial for the management of symptoms such as pain, anxiety and quality of sleep across all ages.
+These benefits can positively impact individuals across the life span from pre-conception to pregnancy, birth and beyond.

 Reflexology is a complementary therapy; it is not a substitute for medical advice or treatment.
 Through choosing a reflexologist who is a member of the Association of Reflexologists, you are ensuring that your practitioner has the appropriate knowledge, skills and experience recognised by the Association for excellence in reflexology practice.